-Local Hero Seb Bechara is French, European and World Champion
+Local Hero Seb Bechara is named in King’s Honours List

 The Pyrénées-Orientales are home to a good number of elite athletes, so you may well think that there’s something in the water…

 But actually, we think it’s down to hard work, dedication, and natural born talent (and perhaps pushy parents?!).